 CMA will retain your information whilst you are active, unless you request deletion of your account or information, and for a period of no more than 6 years if you have completed temporary assignments via CMA as required by law and in accordance with UK statute.

-If your work finding search is no longer active and you have not undertaken temporary assignments via CMA, your information will be stored for two years following the date of our last contact or dealing with you, under legitimate business interest in compliance with Principle 1 and Article 6 of the GDPR.
+If your work finding search is no longer active and you have not undertaken temporary assignments via CMA, your information will be stored for three years following the date of our last contact or dealing with you, under legitimate business interest in compliance with Principle 1 and Article 6 of the GDPR.
 At the end of that retention period, we’ll contact you to ask whether you’d like CMA to retain, store and process your data.
 Unless you reply to say ‘yes’, your data will either be deleted completely or anonymised, for example by aggregation with other data so that it can be used in a non-identifiable way for statistical analysis and business planning.
 However, some of your data may still exist within our systems.
 For our purposes, this data will be put beyond use, meaning that while it still exists on a system, it cannot be readily accessed by operational systems, processes or employees.

 Client data including but not limited to company information, credit checks and key contact details.

-After the two-year period, key contacts who have not been contacted within this period will be deleted.
+After the three-year period, key contacts who have not been contacted within this period will be deleted.
 If after this process has been undertaken, the client record has no key contacts, then the company will be deleted from our system.
 However, some of your data may still exist within our systems.
 For our purposes, this data will be put beyond use, meaning that while it still exists on a system, it cannot be readily accessed by operational systems, processes or employees.

 Data processing of minors